 We want every student to not only learn the concepts of investing, but also put those concepts into practice by participating in the Dollar-a-Day Challenge.
 This is an opportunity for students to start investing their own money.
-Students who participate in the Dollar-a-Day Challenge may be eligible for a one-to-one donor match.
+Students who participate in the Dollar-a-Day Challenge may be eligible for a Free Money Match from our donors.

 But it Get’s Better… YIS has an amazing group of donors that would like to invest in you as well.
-If you take the Dollar-a-Day Challenge you will be eligible for a one-to-one donor match.
+If you take the Dollar-a-Day Challenge you will be eligible for a Free Money Match.
 This means that your $1.4 million is turned into $2.8 million when you’re ready to retire.
 But let’s assume you keep this in the bank.
 Your $2.8 million continues to compound for another 10 years until you’re 75 and it reaches $9.2 million.

 That’s the magic of starting early and the power of compounding!
 Summary: One less can of soda per day, invested well, over two generations = $45 billion dollars.
 About the size of the economy of Bolivia and Jamaica combined.
 Join Young Investors Society and participate in the Dollar-a-Day Challenge!